 The tour starts in Camogli on the west side of the Portofino promontory, a former fishing village (known in medieval times as the 'city of a thousand sails') which was described by Charles Dickens as ‘the feistiest, roughest, most piratical little place I’ve visited’.
 It’s a little more couth these days but has lost none of its nautical charm.
 The first walk of the tour takes you through the national park that separates Camogli and Portofino following a series of well-marked trails through pine and oak forests above spectacular coastline with some of the most beautiful views in northern Italy.

 Leaving the Portofino peninsula on Day 3 you pick up the ancient pilgrim trails that connected France wth Rome, passing through the hills that wrap around behind the Gulf of Tugullio, dropping down to the lively coastal towns each evening.
 The tour finishes at the end of the gulf at the 'Bay of Silence' in Sestri Levante, a delightful summer resort on the Isola Peninsula.

-You'll be staying in a combination of very good, centrally located three and four star hotels, in comfortable rooms with generous breakfasts, en suite bathrooms and sea views.
+You'll be staying mostly in excellent, centrally located, family-run 4-star hotels that have been operating since the early 1900s.
+They have comfortable rooms with generous breakfasts, en suite bathrooms and sea views.

 Ligurians like to use their own trusted products which come from the 350 kilometres of coastline with its rough, mountainous hinterland or which is fished out of ther own waters.
 It is an austere but delicous style of cooking that has produced such specialities as pesto sauce and foccaccia.
 Even the wines, grown with great effort on the steep, rocky terraces suit the local food perfectly.